About Me

 Hello there!
 My name is Zihao Qi (齐子皓).
 I am a fourth-year PhD Candidate in Physics at Cornell University.
 I am fortunate to be advised by Prof. Christopher Earls.
 Prior to Cornell, I completed my undergraduate degree in Physics at Caltech, where I worked with Prof. Gil Refael and Prof. John Preskill.

 I am currently working at the intersection of physics and machine learning.
-In one direction, I explore how tools in machine learning can be applied for scientific discovery, particularly for problems in condensed matter physics and quantum information.
-More recently, I have become interested in using physical principles to design machine learning architectures and provide insights into the inner workings of Large Language Models (LLMs).
+In one direction, I explore how machine learning tools, such as neural-network quantum states, can be applied to study many-body quantum systems and quantum dynamics.
+More recently, I have become interested in using statistical physics to understand the inner workings of Large Language Models (LLMs).
 In the past, I have studied non-equilibrium quantum systems, Floquet prethermalization, quantum information dynamics, and various lattice models.

 In my spare time, I enjoy playing soccer, card and board games, and hiking around Ithaca.